 - A. Vehicle parking.
-Projects shall provide the minimum number of parking spaces based on use and size as set forth in Table 6.5-1. - B. Exceptions allowed for: - Commercial uses less than 5,000 square feet.
+Projects shall provide the minimum number of parking spaces based on use and size as set forth in Table 6.6-1. - B. Exceptions allowed for: - Commercial uses less than 5,000 square feet.
 For Projects seeking a building permit for uses less than 5,000 square feet, no parking is required.
 Commercial uses include Recreation, Education & Public Assembly; Commercial Entertainment; Commercial Recreation; Office, Professional & Business Support; Retail Sales; and Services classifications. - Historic buildings.
 No new parking shall be required for any Project within a designated historic resource, regardless of use.
-Any additions to the historic resource shall meet the minimum parking requirements.
+Any additions to the historic resource shall meet the minimum parking requirements. - Transit-oriented development.
+Reductions in parking requirements shall apply for properties within a half-mile of Memorial Park station per PMC17.50.340. - 4.
+Shared parking.
+Parking may be shared among multiple uses per PMC17.46.050 - C. Unbundled parking.
+For any building with new residential units, parking shall be unbundled from the rents, sale prices, or other fees charged for occupying living space.
+Automobile parking spaces shall be leased or sold separately from the rental or purchase fees, such that renters or buyers have the option of renting or buying the space at a lower price than if automobile parking was included.